kxng0109/ai-commit-cli/README.md

 ---

 **Built because I wanted to use OpenRouter and DeepSeek from anywhere, not just IntelliJ.
+Now with auto-commit and auto-push for lightning-fast workflows.
 If it helps you too, give it a star 🤗**